Padmavathi-SJ/Study-Materials/Computer Networks.md

 ### UDP - User Datagram protocol:
 * If we do not want to send a complete msg , but just wants to send, at the time we can use UDP protocols
+* so some data can be lost when via UDP
 * example: Video conference

 ### HTTP -Hyper Text Transfer Protocol: